entando/entando-docs/vuepress/docs/next/tutorials/devops/backing-up-and-restoring-your-environment.md

 4. You can now continue with the rest of the install instructions

 5. Once deployed, review the App Builder or running application to confirm the backup was restored correctly.
-You can check the `server-deployment` logs for possible errors.
+You can check the deployment logs for possible errors.